Distance selling means any selling that happens without face-to-face contact with the consumer.

 - delivery of food and drink to a consumer’s residence or workplace

-If you are selling via the internet the Electronic Commerce (EC Directive) Regulations 2002 will also apply to your business.
+If you are selling via the internet the UK Electronic Commerce Regulations 2002 will also apply to your business.

 More information about online and distance selling can be found on the GOV.UK website.

 Food industry guide

 You can find more information on mail order guidance in our Food Industry Guide to Good Hygiene Practice: Mail Order Food on The Stationary Office's website.